stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 M_reg = M_qturb \ S_sing
 ```

-Whenever an experiment attempts to evaluate Q039 observables for a state in `S_sing`, the result is treated as “out of domain” and not as substantive evidence about quantum turbulence laws.
+Whenever an experiment attempts to evaluate Q039 observables for a state in `S_sing`, the result is treated as out of domain.
+It does not count as substantive evidence about quantum turbulence laws or about the adequacy of a particular encoding in `E_qturb`.

 ---